CARMA Placement Program

 - Colts or stallions will NOT be accepted.
 Please make arrangements to geld your horse, if necessary.

-- Your horse must have run or been in training at SANTA ANITA, HOLLYWOOD PARK or DEL MAR in the last six months.
+- Your horse must have run or been in training at SANTA ANITA, GOLDEN GATE FIELDS or DEL MAR in the last six months.

-- You must be willing to make a donation to the Placement Program on behalf of you horse.
+- You must be willing to make a minimum donation of $500 to the Placement Program on behalf of your horse.
 This helps defray the transportation administrative costs associated with each horse we facilitate in the program.

 MY HORSE HAS BEEN ACCEPTED, WHAT DO I NEED TO DO?